 Māori-centric and Māori-led research

-Assessing the cumulative effects caused by human activities and if recovery is possible.
+Investigating how to assess the cumulative effects caused by human activities, and the potential for recovery

 Investigating opportunities for innovative marine activities